SyedAfrozPasha/Javascript/README.md

 **1. What is React.js?**

+  * React js is javascript based UI Library developed at Facebook, to create an interactive, stateful & reusable UI components.
-  * React is a front-end JavaScript library developed by Facebook in 2011.
+  * Its developed by Facebook in 2011.
   * It follows the component based approach which helps in building reusable UI components.
   * It is used for developing complex and interactive web and mobile UI.